Sam Chelanga

-Samuel Chelanga (born February 23, 1985, in Baringo County, Kenya) is a Kenyan-born American track and field athlete who competed for Liberty University in Lynchburg, Virginia, from 2008 to 2011.
+Samuel Chelanga (born February 23, 1985) is a Kenyan-born American track and field athlete who competed for Liberty University in Lynchburg, Virginia, from 2008 to 2011.
 He set the NCAA record for the 10,000 meters run with a time of 27:08.49 set at the Payton Jordan Cardinal Invitational at Palo Alto, California, on May 1, 2010.
 (That record was broken by Nico Young on March 16, 2024.)
 His brother, Joshua Chelanga, is a professional marathon runner.

 Early life

 Sam Chelanga was born in Kabarsel village, Baringo County, Kenya, and was the 10th of 11 children.

 Running career

 Collegiate

 Originally hailing from Baringo County, Kenya, Chelanga moved to the United States on a sports scholarship.
-He attended Liberty University, with whom he won the 2009 NCAA Men's Cross Country Championship in Terre Haute, Indiana, and set a course record in 28:41.3.
+After first competing for the Fairleigh Dickinson Knights track and field team, he attended Liberty University, with whom he won the 2009 NCAA Men's Cross Country Championship in Terre Haute, Indiana, and set a course record in 28:41.3.
 He won a third consecutive title at the Big South Conference cross country championships in October, leading the race by a margin of over half a minute.
 In 2010, he defended his title by winning the NCAA cross country championship, becoming only the 11th man in NCAA history to win at least two such titles.
 He ended his time at Liberty University with fourteen All-American distance honours.